Contargo/intermodal-domain/README.md

 [![Build Status](https://travis-ci.org/Contargo/contargo-domain.svg?branch=master)](https://travis-ci.org/Contargo/contargo-domain)

-**WIP: We're currently working on deploying to the Sonatype OSS repository.
-In the mean time, please consider building and deploying the project locally (`mvn install`).**

 This is a small project aimed at defining the Contargo and COLA business domain, in a structured way.
 The goal is to provide a business language (primarily to use for writing/speaking) in a format that is both